Skip to main content

 About this manual

 This manual is intended for distributors, installers and end users of the IP Audio Client solution.
-It will cover first configuration steps plus details on how to use the applications afte installation.
+It will cover first configuration steps plus details on how to use the applications after the installation.

 Additional documents and support